dataiku/dss-plugin-neo4j/README.md

 These parameters need to be entered in the Plugin global settings (available from the *Administration > Plugins* pane), possibly by a DSS admin.

-Additionally, if Neo4j runs on a separate server than DSS, the **two servers will need to be able to communicate** to exchange data, so the proper networking and security rules have to be set up (to be checked with your administrators).
+Additionally, if Neo4j runs on a separate server than DSS, the **two servers will need to be able to communicate** to exchange data, so the proper networking and security configuration has to be set up (to be checked with your administrators).

 ### Sepcific Notes
 The Macro and Dataset components do not require specific actions or knowledge to be used.